dropfred/js-toys/README.md

 Solar system orbits from planets point of view.
 Originally written using canvas 2d rendering, but end up using WebGL since I couldn't figure out how to trace nice long trails otherwise.

+_Disclaimer: This is just a toy, not a realistic simulation.
+In particular, orbits are assumed circular, and all in the same plane.
+Also, sizes and distances are obvously not to scale, although relative sizes and distances of planets are approximately realistic (but not the ratio distance / size)._

 ## ez-pw

 Easy password generator bookmarklet.